 Then I asked why we keep debating this topic of chance/fate and free will.
 Carol had commented that perhaps Elves move us deeply, and that in her view little nudges are given from the West, but it’s up to individuals to take advantage of the nudges.
 Laura replied that LotR does not feel like a fiction, and Tim added that the Road motif is the key to this.
 Carol had also commented that the Road song introduces the first real drama into the book with its hints of dangers to come.

 Eileen went on to remark that we can identify with the struggles of some characters.
 We all congratulated her on becoming absorbed in the story!

 Chris then observed that with our knowledge of the Valar [and with the Elves hymn to Elbereth], it is impossible to deny a ‘higher’ influence.
 Mike remarked that this backstory produces infinite depth.
-Angela noted that no one knows what will happen after the Dagor Bragollach, and we those of us who had read LotR many times before agreed that we were all discovering new things as we read.
+Angela noted that no one knows what will happen after the Dagor Dagorath (“The Last Battle”), and those of us who had read LotR many times before agreed that we were all discovering new things as we read.

 Pat remarked that LotR begins with a great number of characters, and Eileen agreed that so many characters can initially be off-putting, many undeveloped at least at first sight.
 Tim proposed that with so many Tolkien was following his artistic method and ‘painting the background’.